poetessa

 Name:

-Location: Olympia, WA, United States
+Location: Lacey, WA, United States

-Am co-chair of Altar Guild at my church, Faith Lutheran.
 I have a Certified Artist/Teacher degree with the National Society of Decorative Painters.
 Taught decorative painting, color theory, calligraphy and other art related classes for 12 years.
-Have raised six children, three boys, three girls.
+I enjoy using my artistic talents, especially to update furniture and repurpose found items.
+I am married to the world's most wonderful husband.
+We celebrated our 48th anniversary this year (2016).
+We have raised six children, three boys, three girls.
 Have 10 grandchildren.
 Through the NSDP I have paintings in the White House, Blaire House and Smithsonian Institute.
+I was given the honor of being the Chair of the Pacific NW, "Breeze and Brush" Decorative Painting Convention.
+What fun we had!
 I like keeping healthy and enjoy life.
 I love humor and people.
 God has been good to me!

 Sunday, May 22, 2011